naheller/gamepad-news/src/pages/posts/2018-11-07-ark-survival-evolved-s-latest-expansion-extinction-hits-steam-today.md

 Players will be able to transfer characters from other servers into _Extinction_, however items and tames will have to stay behind.
 On the flip side, anything created or earned in an _Extinction_ server can be safely transferred out.

 North American and European servers (70-player cap) will be introduced first, and _Extinction_ will be included in all CrossARK clusters, as well as Conquest and Small Tribes servers.
+Studio Wildcard senior community manager Jen Stuber expands on this in her Steam [blog post](https://steamcommunity.com/games/346110/announcements/detail/2748779427398883732).

 Some notable new features include new mutated creatures to tame, creature-popping Cryopods, defensible Orbital Supply Drops, aerial item balloons, extendable Tek Bridges, and of course those massive, roaming Titans.